refinedmods/refinedsites/.github/CONTRIBUTING.md

 [GitHub issues](https://github.com/refinedmods/refinedarchitect-template/issues), [Discord](https://discordapp.com/invite/VYzsydb),
 or any other method with the owners of this repository before making a change.

+## Quickstart

+These are the most important things to know before contributing (also explained in more detail later in this document):

+- Commit messages must adhere to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+- Branch names must be formatted correctly.
+The format is `{category}/GH-{issue number}/{lowercase-description}`.
+  Category must match a
+  category [used in our Commitlint config](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
+You can also use `NO-ISSUE` instead of a GitHub issue number.
+- We use [Checkstyle](https://checkstyle.sourceforge.io/) in our build workflow to validate coding style.
+It is recommended to import the [config/checkstyle/checkstyle.xml](../config/checkstyle/checkstyle.xml) or [config/intellij-code-style.xml](../config/intellij-code-style.xml) file into your IDE, so that formatting rules are respected.
+- Branches are kept up to date by rebasing, not by merging.
+- For non-technical changes, adding a changelog entry is required.

 ## Pull requests

 - Keep your pull request (PR) as small as possible, this makes reviewing easier.